Doctor Who Season 14: Release date, cast, plot & more

 The BBC announced both Gatwa and Gibson’s casting on social media – and later did the same for returning cast member Jemma Redgrave.
 Redgrave has played Kate Lethbridge-Stewart since 2012.

-Looking wider afield, RuPaul’s Drag Race winner, Jinkx Monsoon is set to play a “major role” in Season 14.
+Looking wider afield, RuPaul’s Drag Race winner, Jinkx Monsoon is set to play a “major role” in Season 14, as one of the Doctor’s enemies.
 The BBC revealed Monsoon’s involvement in an April 2023 press release, in which Russell T Davies teased that Doctor Who “will never be the same again” after the performer’s debut.

-A month later, the BBC announced that Jonathan Groff would play “a mysterious key character” in Season 14.
-An awarding stage performer, Groff was famously part of Broadway smash Hamilton’s original cast.
+A month later, the BBC announced Jonathan Groff would play “a mysterious key character” in Season 14.
+An award-winning stage performer, Groff was famously part of Broadway smash Hamilton’s original cast.
 His recent screen credits include Frozen, The Matrix Resurrections, Lost Ollie, and Mindhunter.

 We can also glean other major narrative details from interviews Russell T Davies has given since taking over as Doctor Who showrunner.
-For example, the Welsh scribe recently confirmed that the Doctor and Ruby will meet The Beatles in Season 14’s second episode.
+For example, the Welsh scribe recently confirmed that the Doctor and Ruby will meet The Beatles in Season 14’s second episode, titled The Devil’s Chord.

 Davies also made it clear that fans haven’t seen the last of Yasmin Finney’s Rose Noble, following her introduction in the Doctor Who 60th anniversary specials.
 Exactly how big a part Rose will play in Season 14 isn’t clear, although the teaser trailer shows her and the Doctor embracing.

-Regardless of whether Rose actually joins the Doctor on the frontlines, one thing is clear: our Time Lord hero won’t be fighting two of his most iconic enemies.
-Davies let it be known in a November 2023 interview that neither the Daleks nor the Cybermen would appear in Season 14, as he wants to prioritize new baddies, instead.
+Regardless of whether Rose joins the Doctor on the frontlines, one thing is clear: our Time Lord hero won’t be fighting two of his most iconic enemies.
+Davies stated in a November 2023 interview that neither the Daleks nor the Cybermen would appear in Season 14.
+Apparently, he wants to prioritize new baddies, instead.

 Doctor Who Season 14 soundtrack: Who is the composer?

-Commenting on his return to the series, Gold said: “I’m so happy to be invited back for another joyful ride in the TARDIS.
+Commenting on his return, Gold said: “I’m so happy to be invited back for another joyful ride in the TARDIS.
 I didn’t think twice.
 Working with Russell and his team is just a pleasure.”

 Related Topics